nirvanasupermind/tachyon/REFERENCE.md

 nil true false var block if else while for def lambda return import cimport try catch
 ```
 ## 2.6 Operators
-The following tokens are the Eris operators:
+The following tokens are the Tachyon operators:
 ```
 + - * / % == != < > <= >=  && || ! & | ^ << >> ~
 ```